The Oil and Gas Law Review: Trinidad and Tobago

 The Act and Regulations contain general provisions that are intended to protect the environment.
 The Regulations place obligations on licensees to execute operations so as not to unreasonably interfere with other activities in the area and to take care to avoid pollution of marine areas.
 Licensees are also required to take all reasonable precautions and safety measures to ensure that water resources are not damaged or contaminated by operations.
 Where a licensee fails to adopt appropriate measures for safety, health and welfare and for pollution prevention, the Minister may (upon the expiry of a default notice, where no emergency exists) execute such works and recover the costs and expenses from the licensee.
 The MEEI also inspects and monitors environmental quality and equipment used in areas with energy-related facilities.
 Recently, the liability for proper facility abandonment and for pollution remediation has become a matter of increasing concern, particularly for marine areas.7 This has resulted in express provisions concerning environmental remediation being incorporated into concessions.
 These usually involve the contractor/licensee making an environmental plan and setting up escrow accounts for the pollution remediation and the abandonment of facilities.
 The MEEI also normally requires contractors/licensees to undertake to comply with its National Oil Spill Contingency Plan.
 The Petroleum (Pollution Compensation) Regulations deal with onshore spills and a compensation process for redress where damage is caused to property, crops and other agricultural holdings.

 The Environmental Management Act (the EM Act) together with its subsidiary legislation is the primary environmental law regulating upstream operations.
 The EM Act is focused on the implementation of laws and policies and a framework for the protection, conservation, use and management of the environment.
 It establishes the Environmental Management Authority (EMA),8 the principal environmental regulator with wide discretion over the kinds of action that it may take in the event of a spill of pollutants including petroleum.
-The Environmental Commission, a superior court of record sitting on appeals from EMA decisions is also established under the EM Act.
+The Environmental Commission, a superior court of record sitting on appeals from EMA decisions, is also established under the EM Act.
 The EM Act regulates the release of various pollutants and exploration, production, refining and decommissioning operations.
 The EM Act's subsidiary legislation most pertinent to upstream operations include the Certificate of Environmental Clearance (CEC) Rules and the CEC (Designated Activities) Order under which CECs for various upstream activities (including exploration, production and decommissioning) are required before they can be started.
 The CEC process will also often require environmental impact assessments and a public consultation process.
-Other relevant rules include the Water Pollution Rules, Air Pollution Rules and Noise Pollution Rules, which address approvals, registrations and permits for operations causing these types of pollution.
+Other relevant rules include the Water Pollution Rules, Air Pollution Rules, Noise Pollution Rules and the new Waste Management Rules,9 which address approvals, registrations and permits for operations causing these types of pollution.

 The Occupational Safety and Health Act (the OSH Act) applies to all 'industrial establishments'; this term includes vessels, offshore installations and any movable structure.
 The OSH Act is designed to revise and extend the law regarding the safety, health and welfare of persons at work and imposes duties and obligations on upstream operators to the extent that they employ persons working at industrial establishments.
 The Occupational Safety and Health Authority (OSHA) is charged with enforcing the OSH Act, and inspectors have the power to enter and inspect premises for the purposes of ensuring compliance.
 Apart from penalties for various offences, OSHA has the power to issue 'prohibition notices' that prohibit the use of premises until danger is removed and 'improvement notices' that require improvements to facilities to remove danger.
 Actions under the OSH Act are heard by the Industrial Court, which is a superior court of record established under the Industrial Relations Act.
 There are certain general duties owed by an employer to, among other things, ensure the safety, health and welfare at work of its employees, so far as is 'reasonably practicable'.
 Other specific duties pertain to protocols where hazardous chemicals or substances are present and to the actions to be taken in the event of accidents and occupational diseases.
 Occupiers (those in ultimate control of a facility) also owe duties, many of which are owed to employees.
 These include the formulation of a general policy on health and safety and the preparation of various emergency plans, the appointment of a safety practitioner and a duty to ensure that no unsafe structures exist.
 In addition, an occupier is responsible for managing the environment and protecting the public from dangers created by the operations of the industrial establishment.